-Some foods, such as margarine and orange juice, are fortified with plant sterols.
+Some processed foods, such as margarine and orange juice, are fortified with plant sterols.

-However, large doses of fish oil can increase bleeding risks for some people and should not be taken with any blood-thinning medications.
-Talk with your doctor before taking fish oil supplements, especially if you are taking any other medications.
-Your doctor can help you with supplement dosage or a prescription-strength fish oil.
+However, large doses of fish oil can increase the risk of bleeding for some people.
+You should not take large doses if you take any blood-thinning medications.
+Talk with your doctor before taking fish oil supplements, especially if you’re taking any other medications.
+Your doctor can help you determine the right dosage for you.

 Red yeast rice is made by fermenting rice with red yeast (Monascus purpureus).
 It has been used in China for centuries as both a medicine and cooking ingredient.
 It can be bought in drugs stores in capsule form.

 In medicine, red yeast rice is primarily used to lower cholesterol.
 The beneficial components of red yeast rice are monacolins.
 These chemicals interfere with cholesterol formation.
 One of these monacolins, monacolin K, has the same structure as the cholesterol medication lovastatin.
 Your doctor may prescribe you lovastatin or other statin drugs to lower LDL cholesterol levels.